rzgarcia/P1_WeatherTrends/README.md

 ![Image of moving average](https://github.com/rzgarcia/Weather-trends/blob/master/6.png)

-What were your key considerations when deciding how to visualize the trends?
+What were your key considerations when deciding how to visualize the trends?<br/>
-The main considerations were which data I should use and how to use them to visualize the trends.
+The main considerations were which data I should use and how to use them to visualize the trends.<br/>
 Firstly, I observed the database and realised that the years of average temperature data for global and for Brisbane are different: global one starts from 1750 and ends with 2015, while data for Brisbane starts from 1841 and ends with 2013.
-I only extracted data for global temperature from 1841 to 2013, so that we only have an effective database to compare for both global and Brisbane temperature.
+I only extracted data for global temperature from 1841 to 2013, so that we only have an effective database to compare for both global and Brisbane temperature.<br/>
-Secondly, I chose to use moving averages of 20 years because this method allowed me to have a better idea of the trends in time series, by ignoring some hazard fluctuations in a short term.
+Secondly, I chose to use moving averages of 20 years because this method allowed me to have a better idea of the trends in time series, by ignoring some hazard fluctuations in a short term.<br/>
 Finally, the line chart is a useful graph for forecasting long-term trend.

 Line chart with local and global temperature trends

 ![Image of moving average](https://github.com/rzgarcia/Weather-trends/blob/master/7.png)

-At least four observations about the similarities and/or differences in the trends This line graph represents trends of global temperature and the temperature in Brisbane Australia following moving average of 20 years.
+At least four observations about the similarities and/or differences in the trends<br/>
+This line graph represents trends of global temperature and the temperature in Brisbane Australia following moving average of 20 years.<br/>
-According to the data, the average temperature in Brisbane is always approximately 11 degrees higher than global average temperature.
+According to the data, the average temperature in Brisbane is always approximately 11 degrees higher than global average temperature. <br/>
 However, both of them follow the same trend and increase slowly with around 1.5 degrees from 1841 to 2013.
-The global average temperature went up from about 8 degrees to 9.5 degrees, while the average  temperature in Brisbane changed from around 18.5 degrees to 20 degrees.
+The global average temperature went up from about 8 degrees to 9.5 degrees, while the average  temperature in Brisbane changed from around 18.5 degrees to 20 degrees. <br/>
 In conclusion, the overall upward trend of the temperature for the past 170 years tended to illustrate that people should be aware of environment issue: minimize the pollution and take good care of our unique earth.